Cross appointed Lawrence S. Bloomberg Faculty of Nursing

 Susan Stern joined the Factor-Inwentash Faculty of Social Work in 2002 as an Associate Professor.
 She previously was a faculty member at Boston University and the State University of New York at Albany.
 Prior to entering academe, she was Director of Child, Youth, and Family Services in a community mental health center.

-Susan held a Research Scientist appointment with Child Development Institute, a collaborative partner on evidence-based parent engagement and parenting program research, and was the Inaugural Visiting Scholar for McSilver Institute of Poverty Policy and Research at New York University Silver School of Social Work.
+Committed to community collaborative and culturally and contextually responsive clinical research, Susan held a Research Scientist appointment with Child Development Institute, a collaborative partner on evidence-based parent engagement and parenting program research, and was the Inaugural Visiting Scholar for McSilver Institute of Poverty Policy and Research at New York University Silver School of Social Work.